← Back to blog

 This pillar ensures survivors receive dignity, flexibility, and meaningful support — not red tape.

-It is the model used by organizations that want to lead, not react.
+It is the model used by organisations that want to lead, not react.

-That said, I recognize that not every employer can begin with the full suite on day one.
+That said, I recognise that not every employer can begin with the full suite on day one.

 Click here to get the conversation started.